nonlocal-lia/sentiment-analysis-project/README.md

 This project primarily uses data gathered from CrowdFlower who used crowdsourcing to identify the sentiment features of a set of tweets which can be found on found on [data.world](https://data.world/crowdflower/brands-and-product-emotions) or in the data folder in this project's GitHub repository.
 The data contains 9203 datapoints containing columns containing the full tweet, a column identifying what brand or product the tweet was about if any, and a final column indicating whether it has any emotion positive or negative or none towards the brand or product.
 The products found by keywrods seraching were all either Apple or Google products.
 The data was gathered in 2013 and all the tweets came from the #SXSW tag.

 The relative smallness of the dataset from a NLP perspective will limit the overall achievable accuracy at this task, which is already a complex one.
-There is also significant class imbalance in the data with most of the data being marked as no emotion and less than 10% of the data expressing negative views towards the brand or product.
+There is also significant class imbalance in the data with most of the data (61%) being marked as no emotion and only 6% of the data expressing negative views towards the brand or product.

 #### Preperation and Exploration
 Rows that were marked "Could not tell" were changed to "No emotion" to simplify the analysis.